Skip to main content

 Pre-Medicine Career Outlook

-Median pay for physicians and surgeons after earning your professional or doctoral degree
+Median annual salary for physicians and surgeons after earning a professional or doctoral degree, 2023

 U.S. Bureau of Labor Statistics